-LJMU also provide 'Canvas', which is the University's Virtual Learning Environment (VLE).
+Canvas is the University's Virtual Learning Environment (VLE).
+It offers easy access to learning materials, live lectures and assessment activities for each of the modules you study.
 In most cases, you will submit assignments via Canvas.
-The process is simple will clear instructions provided.
-You will receive an on screen notification of successful submission.
-Canvas also integrates with your Office 365 University account so that you can synchronously work on documents in the cloud, and submit or share them within the VLE.
+The process is simple with clear instructions provided.
+You will receive an on-screen notification of successful submission.
+Canvas also integrates with your Office 365 University account so that you can synchronously work on documents in the cloud and submit or share them within the VLE.
+Lecturers will use announcements in Canvas to keep you updated about developments in your module.
+You can choose where you access these notifications - you can have them sent to your email, phone or Twitter account.
+Canvas is fully mobile compatible.
+You can download the Canvas Student App from your normal App store.